bergimax/footballer-value/README.md

 ```
 The build command can take several minutes to run.
 Just give it time.

-#### Test the local web service:
+#### Test the local service:

-- To test the local web service, you can run the test script in another terminal:
+- To test the local service, you can run the test script in another terminal:
 ```
 python test.py
 ```